JacketJulian/Portfolio-Website-Julian-/README.md

 ### Projects Section
 -   **Dynamic Project Display:** Showcases projects with images, titles, and descriptions.
+-   **Styled Descriptions:** Project descriptions are presented in a rounded-rectangle container with a blue background and contrasting white, left-aligned text for readability.
 -   **Styled Hyperlinks:** "Live Demo" and "GitHub" links are styled as rounded buttons with a blue background (`#1CA4ED`) and white text, similar to the resume button.
 -   **Description Overflow:** Project descriptions are limited in height with a scrollbar for longer content, maintaining card uniformity.